 Former Canucks Sedins, Luongo headline Hockey Hall of Fame's 2022 class

-He won the Hart Trophy as NHL MVP and the Art Ross Trophy as its leading scorer in 2009-10.
-He added 23 goals and 78 points in 105 playoff games, including Vancouver's run to the 2011 Stanley Cup final.
+The centre won the Hart Trophy as NHL MVP and the Art Ross Trophy as its leading scorer in 2009-10.
+He added 23 goals and 78 points in 105 playoff games, including the Canucks' run to the 2011 Stanley Cup final.

 If Henrik was the passer on what was one of hockey's most dangerous lines, Daniel Sedin was the trigger man.

-Daniel Sedin won the Ted Lindsay Award as the most outstanding player in the league as voted by NHL Players' Association members in 2010-11 to go along with the Art Ross Trophy.
+Daniel Sedin won the Ted Lindsay Award as the league MVP as voted by NHL Players' Association members in 2010-11 to go along with the Art Ross Trophy.
 He added 71 points in 102 playoff games.

+“Just watching them work with each other on the ice and literally knowing where they are without even seeing each other was something that always blew my mind,” Luongo said of the Sedins.
+“They're great teammates.
+Everybody loved them, great people.

 Luongo started his career with the New York Islanders and wrapped up with the Florida Panthers.